Sightseeing on Sydney’s Northern Beaches

 12. A passing Tall Ship with sails aloft (if you’re lucky).

-13. Whales, Dolphins, Turtles - well probably just seagulls but sightings do occur from the ferry.
+13. Whales, Dolphins, Turtles but probably just seagulls although sightings do occur from the ferry.

-14. Crème de la crème of Sydney Harbour, Sydney Heads.
-Framed by towering North Head to your left, and South Head lighthouse to your right, this is the entrance to Sydney and the gateway to this great southern land.
+14. Crème de la crème of the Harbour, Sydney Heads.
+Framed by towering North Head (ranked 5) to your left, and South Head (ranked 18) lighthouse to your right, this is the entrance to Sydney and the gateway to this great southern land.

 Manly’s attraction is it doesn’t feel like you are in Sydney

 Having arrived in Manly, do you just jump on the ferry out again?
-No, Manly is one of Sydney's top attractions, ironically because it makes you feel like you aren't in Sydney.
+No, Manly is one of our top attractions, ironically because it makes you feel like you aren’t in Sydney.

 Manly hosts a number of festivals and events each year.
 A few of them, like the Manly Jazz Festival, attract large crowds and international artists.
-If you would like to know what's coming up, have a look at Sydney100's Festivals and What's on in Sydney pages.
-For weekly updates subscribe to Sydney100's free Newsletter.
+If you would like to know what’s coming up, have a look at the festivals and events listed from the menu at the top of this page.
+For weekly updates subscribe to Sydney100’s free Newsletter.

 Holiday in Manly